WildMountainAir/Pokedex/README.md

 # React Pokedex

-Your task is to create a Pokedex application using React.
-The purpose of this project is to practice react component structure, state & props as well as communicating with an API on user input.
+Pokedex application using React.
+The purpose of this project was to practice react component structure, state & props as well as communicating with an API on user input.

 ## Setup

-Before you can begin working on the components you need to understand the included `babel` & `webpack` workflow.
-Take a few minutes to read through the files provided taking note of the scripts listed in the `package.json` and the `webpack.config` & `.babelrc` files.
-Try starting the application and check that everything builds and loads correctly before moving on.

-(Note: There is an optional `style.css` file included in the project to help your pokedex look pretty.
-Feel free to add the provided classes in as you go or leave them out entirely.
-See style notes below.)

 The component tree will look like this: